 13. Timer/Counter Prescaler

-All timer/counters share the same prescaler module, but each timer/counter may have different prescaler settings.
-The following description applies to all timer/counters.
-Tn is used as a general name, where n = 0, 1, 2.
+Timer/Counter0 and Timer/Counter1 share the same prescaler module, but the Timer/Counters can have different prescaler settings.
+The description below applies to both Timer/Counters.
+Tn is used as a general name, n = 0, 1.